thiennp/cli-smart/QUICKSTART.md

    ```

 2. **"OpenAI API key not found"**
-   - Make sure you've added your API key to the `.env` file
+   - Run `ai-bot setup` to configure your API key
-   - Check that the `.env` file is in the project root
+   - Or manually add your API key to the `.env` file

 3. **Permission denied**
    ```bash